Where: Russian Federation (73.8° N, 91.0° E: paleocoordinates 18.6° N, 4.9° W)

 When: Lochkovian (419.2 - 410.8 Ma)

-Environment/lithology: marine; gray, argillaceous limestone
+Environment/lithology: marine; black, argillaceous limestone

 Primary reference: S. V. Cherkesova.
 1999.
 Lower Early Devonian communities of Taimyr.
 In A. J. Boucot and J. D. Lawson (eds.), Paleocommunities--a case study from the Silurian and Lower Devonian 458-461 [M. Foote/M. Foote/M. Foote]more details